File

 - readme.md ← /~/readme.md

 The project folder is a special concept.
-Each space creates a .eidos directory within a specific location; the folder containing that directory is called the project folder.
-This could be a code project, a design project, or any other working directory.
+Each Space creates a .eidos directory within a specific location; the folder containing that directory is called the Project Folder.
+This could be a code repository, a design project, or any other working directory.

-You do not need a mount to access the project folder.
-Eidos provides a simplified path syntax:
+You do not need a manual mount to access the project folder.
+Eidos provides a simplified syntax: /~/ points directly to the root of the project folder.
+This is ideal for referencing documentation, configuration files, or media assets within your current working project: